Ricart0/Ricart0.github.io/_posts/2024-04-02-htb-antique.md

 ---
 layout: single
 title: Antique - Hack The Box
 excerpt: "Antique is an easy Linux machine featuring a network printer disclosing credentials through SNMP string which allows logging into telnet service.
 Foothold can be obtained by exploiting a feature in printer.
 CUPS administration service running locally.
-This service can be exploited further to gain root access on the server. "
+This service can be exploited further to >
-date: 2024-04-03
+date: 2024-04-02
 classes: wide
 header:
   teaser: /assets/images/htb-antique/antique.png